dragonfire535/xiao/README.md

 Xiao has a _lot_ of commands, and many of those commands use data or APIs from outside sources.
 This list is a list of every single site, user, and API used to make Xiao possible.
 Thank you to everyone here.

+> Note: This _does not_ indicate support for the source.
+I might like them, I might detest them.

 * [Face++ Cognitive Services](https://www.faceplusplus.com/)
 * [Genderize.io](https://genderize.io/)